 - Our Compensation and Management Development Committee is composed entirely of Directors who are independent, as defined in the corporate governance listing standards of the New York Stock Exchange. - Our Compensation and Management Development Committee utilizes the services of Pay Governance LLC, an independent outside compensation consultant. - The Company allocates a substantial portion of compensation to performance-based compensation.
-In Fiscal 2022, 68% of the principal compensation components, in the case of Mr. Perreault, and 57% to 60% of the principal compensation components, in the case of all other named executive officers, were variable and tied to performance objectives. - The Company awards a substantial portion of compensation in the form of long-term awards, namely performance stock units, restricted stock units, and stock options, so that executive officers' interests are aligned with shareholders' interests and long-term Company performance. - Annual bonus opportunities for the named executive officers are based primarily on key financial metrics, safety performance, and diversity and inclusion goals.
+In Fiscal 2023, 75% of the principal compensation components, in the case of Mr. Perreault, and 58% to 68% of the principal compensation components, in the case of all other named executive officers, were variable and tied to performance objectives. - The Company awards a substantial portion of compensation in the form of long-term awards, namely performance stock units, restricted stock units, and stock options, so that executive officers' interests are aligned with shareholders' interests and long-term Company performance. - Annual bonus opportunities for the named executive officers are based primarily on key financial metrics, safety performance, and diversity and inclusion goals.
 Similarly, long-term incentives are based on UGI Corporation common stock values and relative stock price performance. - We require termination of employment for payment under our change in control agreements (referred to as a "double trigger").
 In addition, we require a double trigger for the accelerated vesting of equity awards in the event of a change in control.
 None of our named executive officers have change in control agreements providing for tax gross-up payments under Section 280G of the Internal Revenue Code.
-See COMPENSATION OF EXECUTIVE OFFICERS Potential Payments Upon Termination or Change in Control, beginning on page 53. - We have robust stock ownership and retention guidelines.
-See COMPENSATION OF EXECUTIVE OFFICERS Stock Ownership and Retention Policy, beginning on page 42.
+See COMPENSATION OF EXECUTIVE OFFICERS Potential Payments Upon Termination or Change in Control, beginning on page 57. - We have robust stock ownership and retention guidelines.
+See COMPENSATION OF EXECUTIVE OFFICERS Stock Ownership and Retention Policy, beginning on page 44.

-- We have a recoupment policy for incentive-based compensation paid or awarded to current and former executive officers in the event of a restatement due to material non-compliance with financial reporting requirements. - We have a policy prohibiting the Company's Directors and executive officers from (i) hedging the securities of UGI Corporation, (ii) holding UGI Corporation securities in margin accounts as collateral for a margin loan, and/or (iii) pledging the securities of UGI Corporation.
+- We have a recoupment policy for incentive-based compensation paid or awarded to current and former executive officers in the event of a restatement to correct an error (i) in previously issued financial statements that is material to the previously issued financial statements, or (ii) that would result in a material misstatement if the error were corrected in the current period or left uncorrected in the current period, pursuant to the rules of the NYSE and the Securities and Exchange Commission. - We have a policy prohibiting the Company's Directors and executive officers from (i) hedging the securities of UGI Corporation, (ii) holding UGI Corporation securities in margin accounts as collateral for a margin loan, and/or (iii) pledging the securities of UGI Corporation.
 The policy specifically prohibits hedging or monetization transactions through the use of prepaid variable forwards, equity swaps, collars and/or exchange funds.